1. Application of this data protection declaration

 Depending upon the service, you might be asked to provide various information for identification purposes or prevention of misuse:

 a) For identification purposes, a user-defined code or other form of authentication may be required for the delivery of data.
-This data is protected against being accessed by third-parties via SFTP or HTTPS in accordance with article 32 I a) and b) GDPR if the user uses the data transfer methods that we recommend.
+This data is protected against being accessed by third-parties via SFTP or HTTPS in accordance with art.
+32 para.
+1 I lit. a and b GDPR if the user uses the data transfer methods that we recommend.

-b) In order to prevent usage by machines, CAPTCHAS can be used in accordance with article 32 I b) GDPR.
+b) In order to prevent usage by machines, CAPTCHAS can be used in accordance with article 32 para.
+I lit. b GDPR.
 These contain images or tasks that cannot be processed by computer scripts.

 9. Deletion periods

-In accordance with article 17 GDPR, we store personal data only for the period of time required to achieve the purpose of the data storage.
+In accordance with art.
+17 GDPR, we store personal data only for the period of time required to achieve the purpose of the data storage.
 This does not apply if the user has voluntarily consented to a longer processing period for the data or if legal retention periods or pursuance of legal claims within non-expired periods of limitation prevent such deletion.
-If there are retention periods or periods of limitation that prevent deletion, it might be necessary to limit the processing of data in accordance with article 18 EU-GDPR.
+If there are retention periods or periods of limitation that prevent deletion, it might be necessary to limit the processing of data in accordance with art.
+18 GDPR.

 10. User rights